butlersrepos/pillar-kata/README.md

 Assumptions: Since there's no product owner in this scenario I will be assuming that bedtimes are always before midnight and that fractional hours don't come into the equation at all.

 Trello: https://trello.com/b/cNH9vyOd

+New addition: $50 surchagre if bedtime is after midnight.